-39 Susan Ness, "Spectrum Management-Myths and Realities," (speech presented before the CTIA's Wireless '97, San Francisco, CA, 3 March 1997).
+Susan Ness, "Spectrum Management-Myths and Realities," (speech presented before the CTIA's Wireless '97, San Francisco, CA, 3 March 1997).

-40 Vivian Witkind Davis, Breaking Away from Franchises and Rate Cases: A Perspective on the Evolution of State Telecommunications Policy (Columbus, OH: NRRI, 1995), 5.
+24 Vivian Witkind Davis, Breaking Away from Franchises and Rate Cases: A Perspective on the Evolution of State Telecommunications Policy (Columbus, OH: NRRI, 1995), 5.

-41 47 U.S.C. § 253(b).
+25 47 U.S.C. § 253(b).

-protection requirements, such as quality of service standards, fairly on the backs of all providers would appear to be clearly meeting the intent of the law.
+section 253 may be "competitively neutral."
+A state placing appropriate consumer protection requirements, such as quality of service standards, fairly on the backs of all providers would appear to be clearly meeting the intent of the law.
 State regulations that affect only wireless providers will have rougher sledding.
 The question of whether and when a consumer protection regulation can become a barrier to entry is a matter for the FCC and perhaps the courts to address case by case.